blueweimer/CamdenGearCodingDemo/README.md

 2. Navigate, using the terminal, to the cakephpcrud location.

-3. Enter: "bin/cake install all posts"
+3. Enter: "bin/cake bake all posts"

 4. Do not override the prompts given to you